 Sid’s a war-hero and a bum, Gloria’s a beautiful luckless lover, Andrew’s a writer whose favourite haunt is the cemetery, and Julia is a priest with a dying congregation in a booming suburb.
 What have they in common?
 They are the Fringe Dwellers – people who once led normal lives until a sudden twist in the road sent them out onto the fringes of society.
 From the fringe they claw back meaning and redemption for their altered lives.Read More

-M.E.
-Csamer – Prose– ISBN – 978-1-894553-87-2– $15.95 Description: A Month Without Snow comprises a novella and a one act play.
-In the novella, six people choose to live together for one month in an isolated farmhouse.
-Their time is documented on tape, in notes and through internal monologues.
-They are here for a reason, but what is it?
-Never Cry, Woolf,...Read More
+In A Month Without Snow six people choose to live together for one month in an isolated farmhouse.
+Their time is documented on tape, in notes and through internal monologues, they are here for a reason, but what is it?
+Never Cry, Woolf, is a one act play that asks the question: Where do we go after we die – at...Read More

 A love story of inner conflict for a TV reporter painted around the corporate landscape of the communication media.
 A former cop, now private detective, weaves through the story testing the bounds of a relationship.
 Characters find who they really are despite themselves.Read More